swethatanamala/swethatanamala.github.io/_posts/2018-10-31-summary-of-two-stream-convnets.md

 ## Experiments

-The architectures which were mentioned before were trained and evaluated on the below standard video actions benchmarks
+The above architectures were trained and evaluated on the below standard video actions benchmarks
 + [UCF-101](http://crcv.ucf.edu/data/UCF101.php)
     * 13k videos in total (180 frames/video on average)
     * annotated into 101 action classes